Employer’s Liability Insurance (EPLI) Vs. Workers' Compensation Insurance: Similarities and Differences

 4. Consequential bodily injury lawsuits: While taking care of their injured loved one, or by reason of living in the same house, the employee's relative may become infected with the same health issue the employee is suffering or suffer a bodily injury in the process of caring for their loved one.
 That non-employee is at liberty to file a consequential bodily injury lawsuit over the pain they’re suffering.

-Do I Need Both Insurance Policies?
+Do I Need Both Workers' Comp and EPLI?

 Employer’s Liability Insurance Vs. Employment Practices Liability Insurance

-Specifically, EPLI protects your business from allegations, including all kinds of employment discrimination, wrongful termination, or a hostile work environment.
+Specifically, employment practices liability insurance protects your business from allegations, including all kinds of employment discrimination, wrongful termination, or a hostile work environment.
 The similarity in both insurances is that they help protect your business from employee lawsuits.

 How Much Does Employer’s Liability Insurance Cost?